The universal homogeneous binary tree: Preliminaries

-Using Fra\"{i}ss\'{e}'s theorem~\cite{HodgesLong} one can show that in the case of $(\mS_2;\leq)$, there exists a convex linear extension $\prec$ of $\leq$ such that $(\mS_2;\leq,C,\prec)$ is homogeneous and such that $(\mathbb S_2;\leq,\prec)$ is \emph{universal} in the sense that it contains all isomorphism types of convex linear extensions of finite semilinear orders; this extension is unique in the sense that all expansions of $(\mS_2;\leq,C)$ by a convex linear extension with the above properties are isomorphic.
+Using Fra\"{i}ss\'{e}'s theorem~\cite{HodgesLong} one can show that in the case of $(\mS_2;\leq)$, there exists a convex linear extension $\prec$ of $\leq$ such that $(\mS_2;\leq,C,\prec)$ is homogeneous and such that $({\mathbb S}_2;\leq,\prec)$ is \emph{universal} in the sense that it contains all isomorphism types of convex linear extensions of finite semilinear orders; this extension is unique in the sense that all expansions of $(\mS_2;\leq,C)$ by a convex linear extension with the above properties are isomorphic.
 We henceforth fix any such extension $\prec$.
-It follows from Lindstr\"{o}m's Test (\cite{HodgesLong} Theorem 8.3.4) that $(\mS_2;\leq,C,\prec)$ is model complete.
-The structure $(\mS_2;\leq,C,\prec)$ is combinatorially well-behaved in the following sense.
+The structure $(\mS_2;\leq,C,\prec)$ is homogeneous and therefore also model complete.
+Moreover, the structure is combinatorially well-behaved in the following sense.
 For structures $\Sigma, \Pi$ in the same language, we write $\mix \Sigma \Pi$ for the set of all embeddings of $\Pi$ into $\Sigma$.